FOK vs GTC Execution Semantics

 else:

-# Still live after 60s — cancel and retry with GTC maker order
+# Still resting after 60s — cancel and retry with GTC maker order

 clob.cancel_order(order_id)